-Boyle returns to Hibs from Saudi club Al-Faisaly
+Boyle back at Hibs after £3m January exit

 The 29-year-old Australia forward left Easter Road in a £3m deal in January.

-Al-Faisaly were subsequently relegated and Hibs now say they have reached an agreement with the Saudi club.
+Al-Faisaly were subsequently relegated and Hibs now say they have reached an agreement with the Saudi club, with contract details to follow.

 There are plans to parade Boyle before kick-off in Sunday's Edinburgh derby against Hearts but he will not be in the home squad.